Draconizations/LnzLive/GUIDE.md

 	`[`: Save the current position and direction (creates a branch).

 	`]`: Return to the last saved position and direction (ends a branch).

+- Voronoi: Creates patterns based on cellular boundaries.
+'Cells' controls the density of the pattern, and 'Edge Size' controls the thickness of the lines.

+- Wave: Generates wave-like or banded patterns using spherical harmonics.
+'Degree (L)' controls vertical frequency and 'Order (M)' controls horizontal frequency.

 #### View Palette